agarmu/website/src/pages/posts/01-polynomials.md

 Of course, we know that a sum of polynomials is a binary function, i.e.
 $+: P \times P \mapsto P$, where $P$ is the set of polynomials (which we use).
-This mathematical model can translate very directly into Haskell; we can simply add another variant to our type definition.
+This mathematical model can be translated directly into Haskell; we can add this behavior with another variant for our type definition.

 ```hs
 data Polynomial = Monomial Float Int | Sum Polynomial Polynomial